jxom/bumbag-ui/CONTRIBUTING.md

 - `yarn lint:fix` - Fixes lint issues
 - `yarn test` - Runs type-check, linter & tests
 - `yarn docs` - Runs component documentation on a local development server.
-- `yarn develop` - Compile components & listen for changes (only use this for testing Fannypack consumer apps)
+- `yarn develop` - Compile components & listen for changes (only use this for testing Bumbag consumer apps)

-## Getting Fannypack set up on your machine
+## Getting Bumbag set up on your machine

-To get Fannypack up and running on your machine, follow these steps:
+To get Bumbag up and running on your machine, follow these steps:

 1. Fork this repository

 > Click on 'Fork' in the top right hand corner.

-2. Clone your newly created forked Fannypack repository onto your machine
+2. Clone your newly created forked Bumbag repository onto your machine

-> Run `git clone git@github.com:<your-username>/fannypack.git` (SSH) or `git clone https://github.com/<your-username>/fannypack.git` (HTTPS) in your terminal
+> Run `git clone git@github.com:<your-username>/bumbag.git` (SSH) or `git clone https://github.com/<your-username>/bumbag.git` (HTTPS) in your terminal

-3. Go to the `fannypack` folder and install the dependencies
+3. Go to the `bumbag` folder and install the dependencies

 > Run `yarn`